facebook/react-native-website/README.md

 ## 📖 Overview

 If you would like to **_contribute an edit or addition to the docs,_** read through our [style guide](STYLEGUIDE.md) before you write anything.
-All our content is generated from markdown files you can find in the `docs` directory.
+Almost all our content is generated from markdown files you can find in the `docs`, `website/architecure` and `website/contibuting` directories.

 **_To edit the internals of how the site is built,_** you may want to get familiarized with how the site is built.
-The React Native website is a static site generated using [Docusaurus](https://v2.docusaurus.io).
+The React Native website is a static site generated using [Docusaurus](https://docusaurus.io/).
 The website configuration can be found in the `website` directory.
 Visit the Docusaurus website to learn more about all the available configuration options.

 ### Directory Structure